Temple Run (series): Temple Run

 The first entry in the Temple Run series.
+It was released on August 4, 2011.
+The game was re-released on Apple Arcade as Temple Run+ on May 4, 2023.

 Temple Run: Brave

 In June 2012, it was announced that Imangi had teamed with Disney/Pixar to promote the 2012 animated film Brave via a Temple Run-style game titled Temple Run: Brave.
 The game was released on June 14 for iOS and Android.
 As with Temple Run when it was initially released, Temple Run: Brave cost 99 cents to purchase.
 Temple Run: Brave is set in the highlands of Scotland.
 The characters are King Fergus and Princess Merida, and as in the original game, the objective is to keep running, avoiding the dangers along the way in an effort to achieve the longest time possible, while being chased by the demon black bear, Mor'du.